lshzndx/metabase/docs/administration-guide/04-managing-users.md

 Group managers can:

-- Add or remove people from their group (that is, people who already have accounts in your Metabase).
+- Add or remove people from their group (that is, people who already have accounts in your VLink).
 - View all people in the **Admin settings** > **People** tab.
 - Promote other people to group manager, or demote them from group manager to member.
 - Rename their group.

 Group managers are not admins, so their powers are limited.
-They cannot create new groups or invite new people to your Metabase.
+They cannot create new groups or invite new people to your VLink.

 #### Promoting/demoting group managers